json-api/json-api/format/index.md

 A request **MUST** completely succeed or fail (in a single "transaction").
 No partial updates are allowed.

-The `type` member is required in every resource object throughout requests and responses in JSON API.
+> Note: The `type` member is required in every resource object throughout requests and responses in JSON API.
 There are some cases, such as when `POST`ing to an endpoint representing heterogenous data, when the `type` could not be inferred from the endpoint.
 However, picking and choosing when it is required would be